brontosaurusrex/brontosaurusrex.github.io/_posts/2021-05-19-Text-to-speech.md

         --text 'Hello, my name is Joanna.
 I learned about the W3C on 10/3 of last year.' \
         hello.mp3

-This command is limited to 3000 chars, for the longer synth one is supposed to use StartSpeechSynthesisTask and S3 buckets for storage (I don't care).
+They say text is limited to 3000 chars, for the longer synth one is supposed to use StartSpeechSynthesisTask and S3 buckets for storage (I don't care).

 [https://docs.aws.amazon.com/polly/latest/dg/get-started-cli-exercise.html](https://docs.aws.amazon.com/polly/latest/dg/get-started-cli-exercise.html)